 All graduate faculty are eligible to teach in this program.

 The core faculty leading the traineeship program are listed below.
-These faculty will serve as the admissions and curriculum committee for the certificate (see Appendix BAppendix B for the governance document for this committee), as a subcommittee within the IMSE department which will serve as the administrative home for the certificate.
+These faculty will serve as the admissions and curriculum committee for the certificate (see Appendix B for the governance document for this committee), as a subcommittee within the IMSE department which will serve as the administrative home for the certificate.

 Sarah Ryan, Professor IMSE, and chair of the certificate committee – operations research and data-driven decision models for complex systems with uncertainty